Last Updated on August 8th, 2019

 8. People ask you if you have been out in the sun, even when you haven’t.

-9. You get red in the face when you are angry or embarrassed or
+9. You get red in the face when you are angry or embarrassed.

 10. You get red in the face when you drink alcohol.

-Both of these causes of facial flushing tend to be more common in people who have rosacea, which is also made worse by fragrances, perfumes, and preservatives.
+Both this form of flushing and emotional blushing tend to be more common in people who have rosacea, which is also made worse by fragrances, perfumes, and preservatives.
+If your acne sometimes looks more like a rash, you may actually have rosacea, not acne, and should talk to your dermatologist.